 You can direct seed turnips in the fall.
 Plant enough seed to provide for a long winter-harvest period, and lay row cover over the crop if flea beetles are a problem.

 Be advised that turnips will not hold into the spring, and will bolt by March in the tunnel.

 Winter-harvest carrots are super sweet.
 In addition, they are orange — unlike most fresh winter-harvest crops — adding a welcome touch of color to what you offer for sale.

 Carrots should be direct-seeded in early August for harvest from Thanksgiving through Christmas.
 If grown under row cover, their tops will be protected.
 Selling bunched carrots with attractive tops signals freshness to prospective customers.

 Carrots can also be successfully overwintered as young plants, to grow and reach harvest size in early spring.

 Bunching Onions (Scallions), Spring Onions, & Leeks

-Bunching Onions (which include scallions) are easy to grow for winter harvest, although some supplemental heat may be required if temperatures are extremely cold.
+Bunching Onions (scallions) are easy to grow for winter harvest, although some protection may be required if temperatures are extremely cold.